// NIELS ERIK TOREN · INDEPENDENT BUILDER

 Service discovery, stream processing, template rendering, load-aware routing and resilience primitives (circuit breakers, idempotency, leader election).
 Commands flow over ValKey streams — no HTTP, no polling.
 Services register once from YAML; zero ValKey calls per page load.

 Defines the contract between framework and presentation.
 Child themes declare their geometry, face count and visual identity via filter hooks — and inherit sub-100ms loads and a no-code Customizer.
-Three exist today: gCube (this site, 6 faces), gTesseract (8 cells) and gIris (Three.js).
+Three exist today: gTesseract (this site, 8 cells), gCube (6 faces) and gIris (Three.js).

 Multi-domain fixed-point arithmetic with a canonical expression pipeline across four numeric domains.
 18 ULP-validated transcendentals. gNode depends on it for all geometric calculations, guaranteeing bit-identical results cluster-wide.
 Released March 2026.